denten-books/plain-text/main.md

 his punch cards around Italy on a truck.[^ln2-busa] Code before its electro-magnetic period was burdensome, fragile, unwieldy, and most of all, visible.

-[^ln2-busa]: See for example @hockey_history_2004, "Father Busa has stories of truckloads of punched cards being transported from one center to another in Italy."

 ![IBM Mag Card II, introduced in 1969 for use in the Magnetic Card/Selectric Typewriter (MC/ST) in 1969.
 "A simple relationship could be maintained between